Corporate Governance Framework

 In accordance with the Basic Policy on Corporate Governance of ENEOS Group, in principle, the Company shall not hold shares in listed companies.
 As an exception, the Company may hold shares in listed companies as strategic shareholdings, as described below.

-The Company has divested 73% of its strategic shareholdings since the above policy was adopted in November 2015.
-In fiscal 2023, the Company sold shares (valued at 20,573 million yen)* of five companies and did not acquire any new strategic shareholdings.
+The Company has divested 79% of its strategic shareholdings since the above policy was adopted in November 2015.
+In fiscal 2024, the Company sold shares (valued at 12,192 million yen)* of six companies and did not acquire any new strategic shareholdings.

 Method of Verifying the Rationality of Possession